 Set expectations and manage the household chores efficiently so that these are shared and properly executed.

 For this, you may:

-From understanding what intimacy is in a marriage, to knowing your partner’s sexual desires, questions about sex and intimacy can help you familiarize with your partner on an emotional and physical level.
+From understanding what intimacy is in a marriage to knowing about your partner’s sexual desires, questions about sex and intimacy can help you familiarize yourself with your partner on an emotional and physical level.

 If you are going for a pre-wedding preparation before your church wedding, then asking pre-cana questions in your sessions on this topic is necessary as well to improve intimacy and sex in your marriage.

 Answering marriage counseling questions before marriage about how each of you would manage your time between your spouse and your respective family and friends can help you set certain expectations and avoid uncomfortable conversations in the future.